 - Here’s something I just heard that explains SO well how we can know for SURE that He is really God.
 It’s a podcast from Father Mike Schmitz (from 9/13/15 called “One Among Many”), click here to listen.

-- Lastly, it comes down to faith, if He isn’t God and didn’t come back to life, then the whole Christianity thing for the last 2000+ years is a big farce, but I know He’s God because I talk with Him every day and He answers my prayers, often very clearly, and it has happened so many times that there is no doubt in my mind, heart, and soul.
+- Lastly, it comes down to faith, if He isn’t God and didn’t come back to life, then the whole Christianity thing for the last 2000+ years is a big farce, but I know He’s God because I talk with Him every day and He answers my prayers, often very clearly and in crazy ways!
+It has happened so many times that there is no doubt in my mind, heart, and soul.